What tax allowances am I entitled to?

 Josh can deduct £7,445 @ 10% or £744.50 from his 2018/19 tax bill.

 Where can I find more information?

 For more information on tax allowances, you may find the following section of this website helpful:

-- there is more information, including examples, on the personal allowance, in the 'tax basics' section of this website;
+- there is more information, including examples, on the personal allowance, in the tax basics section;

-- there is more information, including examples, on the blind person's allowance, in the 'tax basics' section of this website.
+- there is more information, including examples, on the blind person's allowance, in the tax basics section.